Loader gif

 What changed about deducting unreimbursed job expenses?

-Tax reform eliminated the option to claim “miscellaneous expenses subject to the 2 percent adjusted gross income (AGI) floor” as itemized deductions.
+Tax reform eliminated the option to claim “miscellaneous expenses subject to the 2 percent adjusted (AGI) floor” as itemized deductions.
 Unreimbursed job expenses were previously part of that miscellaneous expense category.
 That means as a traditional employee, you can no longer deduct those costs on your tax return.
 And that includes the cost of:

 • meals and entertainment